 - Essential health interventions are missed by the patient, resulting in poorer outcomes.

-Why SMS in Healthcare?Human behavior shows us why SMS in healthcare is growing.
-In the US 95% of adults have some type of mobile phone, and 77% have a smartphone.
+.
 That means that most adults are carrying around a mobile reminder system in their pockets.
 Despite this, the answer rate on reminder calls from doctors is low.

 Part of that is just the timing of the call.
 Unless the recipient happens to have a pen handy to jot down a reminder or check their calendar at the moment the call comes in, it’s easy to hang up the phone and immediately forget the details of the reminder.
 As our access to communication tools has increased, so has our expectation for fast, no-touch communications.
 People are simply changing how and when they speak on the phone, which means patients are less receptive to the intrusion of a ringing phone, even when the information communicated is valuable and helpful.